 When Skolnik wanted his workers to perform more efficiently, he realized he’d need more efficient equipment.
 He installed 11 new computers that have Internet access.
 “If I’m on the phone, we can clear all of our credit cards through a clearinghouse network,” he says, “It’s a big time saver.”
 Weiss from JGI also suggests looking to hosted software programs like contact managers and customer-relationship-management systems to reduce time spent on administrative and marketing tasks.

 Remember to show gratitude and appreciation to employees.oes not mean you have to give them money or expensive gifts.
 Find some way to express heartfelt thanks or to be of service.
 We heard of one organization where the executives rented a high-pressure washer and washed employees’ cars.
 Showing gratitude will go a long way in building loyalty and unity.

 When reflecting, pay attention to what went well, what can be celebrated, where improvement is needed, who takes ownership of which projects, and what feedback will you present your employees?
 Remember, employees want to know the score.
 They want to see how the business is doing and how you perceive their impact.

 Create strategic business plans.
 Break out priorities, initiatives, objectives, and action items for the business, each team, and each employee.
 We recommend requiring an employee to complete a 90-day business plan every quarter to align their priorities, objectives, and actions with overall business strategy.

-By Ken Spencer, President & SR Consultant
+Author: Ken Spencer, President & CEO

 Contact HR Service, Inc. for assistance with business planning, goal setting, assigning key performance indicators to employees, or help with any HR challenge or function at: (801) 685-8400.